 Want to know which AED is right for you?
-We put together the Ultimate AED Buyer’s Guide so you can get all the information you need to understand how AEDs work, who can use an AED, state AED laws and the features, benefits and total cost of ownership of every AED.
+We put together the Ultimate AED Buyer's Guide provides information on:.

 We are the world’s largest distributor of automated external defibrillators.
 Purchasing from us has its benefits:

 An AED is an FDA-cleared public-access device designed to treat sudden cardiac arrest, including the cardiac arrhythmias of ventricular fibrillation and ventricular tachycardia.

 How much does an AED cost?

 An AED typically costs between $1,500-$2,000.
 AEDs start as low as $1,200 for basic models, but can climb to $4,000 for feature rich models suited for professionals.

 What does an AED do?